$1.00 - $2.00

 But Let Justice Roll

 One of the foremost guitar composers of the twentieth century, Tedesco also wrote for the movies and for the choral concert stage.
-This major work, originally for choir and organ, is now given an accessible keyboard accompaniment while maintaining the org
+This major work, originally for choir and organ, is now given an accessible keyboard accompaniment while maintaining the organ possibility.

 Sacred Service For Sabbath Eve, Op 122

-With a piano introduction that is both virtuosic and emotional, this Hebrew text, chosen by series editor Judith Clurman in memory of her parents, was the perfect vehicle for Michigan composer Paul Schoenfield to honor those who have lived a life of faith
+With a piano introduction that is both virtuosic and emotional, this Hebrew text, chosen by series editor Judith Clurman in memory of her parents, was the perfect vehicle for Michigan composer Paul Schoenfield to honor those who have lived a life of faith.
+With frequently changing and uneven met

 This beautiful and simple melody for mixed, unison choir or solo is the perfect ending to a worship service or concert.
-It can be sung a cappella or with the optional clarinet, violin, viola and cello accompaniment or with only the clarinet (included in t
+It can be sung a cappella or with the optional clarinet, violin, viola and cello accompaniment or with only the clarinet (included in the octavo).
+Each version is equally effect

 This is an arrangement, by Zalmen Mlotek, for mixed chorus, of a Yiddish Chanukah song written in 1921, by Solomon Golub and Abraham Reisen.
 The text describes a father chanting the blessings over the Chanukah Menorah.